AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/04_Embedded.rst

 - The :ada:`Size` aspect indicates the number of bits required to represent an object.

-- The :ada:`Import` is necessary when creating overlays.
-When used in the context of object declarations, it avoids default initialization.
+- The :ada:`Import` is sometimes necessary when creating overlays.
+When used in the context of object declarations, it avoids default initialization (for data types that have it.)

 In the declaration of the components of the :ada:`PMC_Peripheral` record type, we use the :ada:`aliased` keyword to specify that those record components